 Reward Flying Rating: 7.5 out of 10 ✈

-✔︎With only 23 seats in business class the cabin quiet for an overnight trip.
+✔︎With only 23 seats in business class the cabin was quiet for an overnight trip.
 Overall I didn't really care for the brown seat colors.

 ✔︎The B/E Super Diamond is a great seat, period!
 However I did notice a lot of scuffs and some damage which doesn't bode well after only a year in service.